OpenAtom-Linyaps/linyaps-doc/en/guide/start/install.md

 ## Kernel version requirement

-Use `uname -r` to check the kernel version.
+Use `uname -r` to check the kernel version:

 ```bash
 uname -r
 ```

-Here is the outputs:
+Here is the output:

 ```text
 5.10.101-amd64-desktop